unocss-applet/unocss-applet/packages/transformer-attributify/README.md

    * Delete attributes that added in `class=""`
    * @default true
    */
-  deleteClass?: boolean
+  deleteAttributes?: boolean
 }
 ```

 ## Example

-> Attributes will be deleted unless `deleteClass` is set to `true`.
+> Attributes will be deleted unless `deleteAttributes` is set to `true`.

 ### without